badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 I'm using the [Hopper](https://www.hopperapp.com/) disassembler to generate those fancy CFG images below from the demo executable `11_blit_perf`.

-> **Note**: to generate the CFGs, I disabled LTO in the `CMakeLists.txt` file.
-Otherwise the linker would inline `blit()`, `blit_keyed()`, and `blit_keyed_opt1()`.
-The results are the same.

 Here's the loop in `r96_rect()` as a CFG:

 <center><img src="rect_cfg.png" style="width: 90%; margin-bottom: 1em;"></center>

-Without going into too much detail, the important part of that graphic is the big fat block of `movdqu` instructions.
+At first glance, we see the big fat block of `movdqu` instructions standing out.

 If you see that generated for one of your memory moving loops, then you can be pretty sure the compiler has managed to vectorize large parts of your loop with [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) instructions.
 This is know as [auto-vectorization](https://en.wikipedia.org/wiki/Automatic_vectorization) and we always want that for our loops, if possible.

 The [`movdqu`](https://c9x.me/x86/html/file_module_x86_id_184.html) instruction moves the 16-bytes stored in a 128-bit SSE register like `xmm0` into an unaligned memory location.
-Unaligned means the memory address is not a multiple of 16.
+In this case, unaligned means the memory address is not a multiple of 16.

-In the `r96_rect()` case, the compiler has filled the 16-bytes of the `xmm0` register with 4 copies of the rectangle's color (which happened before the loop pictured above).
-Every `movdqu` we see then writes that color to 4 pixels at a time.
+For `r96_rect()`, the compiler generated code to fill the 16-bytes of the `xmm0` register with 4 copies of the rectangle's color (which happened before the loop pictured above).
+Every `movdqu` we see then writes that color to 4 pixels in the destination image in one step.

 There are actually multiple blocks using `movdqu` in the loop.
 Which one is used depends on how many pixels need to still be written to in a row.